rbuckton/proposal-enum/README.md

 overwrite other members.
 While this information is invaluable for debugging, diagnostics, formatting, and serialization, it is far less frequently used compared to `enum` on the whole.

-To avoid this inconsistency, we propose instead propose introducing reverse mapping by way of the `@@iterator` built-in
+To avoid this inconsistency, we instead propose using iteration (by way of the `@@iterator` built-in symbol) to cover the "reverse mapping" case:
-symbol:

 ```js
 enum E {